Abdul Aziz al-Badri: History

-He was born in Baghdad in 1929.
+He was born in Baghdad in 1929 to a Sunni Arab family originally from Samarra.

 He studied Islam under various scholars including Amjad az-Zahaawi, Muhammad al-Qazlaji and Shaykh Abdul-Qaadir al-Khateeb.
 He became Imaam in the Soor Masjid in 1949 and at the Khafafeen mosque in 1950.
+He became influenced by the teachings of Muslim Brotherhood founder Hassan al-Banna.

 In the early 1950s, the international leadership of Hizb ut-Tahrir decided to create a branch in Iraq and approached several Islamic figures in Iraq including Abd al-Aziz.
 Abd al-Aziz later traveled to Jordan and met with Hizb ut-Tahrir founder Taqi al-Din al-Nabhani and returned to Iraq to form a Hizb ut-Tahrir branch.
 He approached the Iraqi government seeking to register the party, but they were denied a permit and later faced persecution.
 He left Hizb ut-Tahrir in 1956.

 In 1959, he formed the Society of Scholars (Jami'yat al-Ulama) to oppose Abd al-Karim Qasim.
 He led protests against him numbering 40,000 people until his overthrow in 1963.

 He was a member of the Islamic Brotherhood Society, established in 1944 under the leadership of Muhammad Mahmud al-Sawwaf and Amjad al-Zahawi.
 They later established the Iraqi Islamic Party in 1960.

-Throughout his life he was arrested 14 times and spent numerous periods under house arrest.
+Throughout his life, he was arrested 14 times and spent numerous periods under house arrest.
 He was subject to house arrest between 2 December 1959 and 2 December 1960 and he was in jail from 7 August 1961 until 4 December 1961.

 In 1969 he was arrested by the Ba'ath regime after he condemned the arrest and torture of the son of Iraq's highest Shia Ayatollah Muhsin al-Hakim.
 He was tortured for 17 days until he died.